HansenHua/MFPO-INFOCOM24/README.md

 	```
 2. Illustration

 We alse provide the performance of our model.
-The illustration videos are stored in [MFPO-Online-Federated-Reinforcement-Learning/performance](https://github.com/HansenHua/MFPO-INFOCOM24/tree/main/performance).
+The illustration videos are stored in [MFPO-INFOCOM24/performance](https://github.com/HansenHua/MFPO-INFOCOM24/tree/main/performance).

 ## :e-mail: Contact

-If you have any question, please email `xingyuanhua@bit.edu.cn`.
+If you have any question, please email `huaxy24@mails.tsinghua.edu.cn`.